mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-04-30-han-solo-portrait.md

   thumb: paperfaces-han-solo-leia-150.jpg
 category: paperfaces
 modified: 2014-05-01
-tags: [portrait, illustration, Paper by 53, Star Wars]
+tags: [portrait, illustration, Paper by 53, Star Wars, Blend]
 ---

 With the recent Star Wars Episode VII casting news and *May the 4th* nearly upon us, I decided to kickoff the week with SW inspired drawings.
 I'm planning on recreating scenes and characters from all of the movies each night using Paper by 53 as per usual.